Manniss01/SMS-Spam-Classifier/README.md

 sms-spam-classifier/
 │
-├── app.py                  # Entry point for the Gradio-based web application ├── model.py                # Script for training and saving the ML model and vectorizer ├── requirements.txt        # List of Python dependencies ├── README.md               # Project documentation
+├── app.py                  # Entry point for the Gradio-based web application ├── requirements.txt        # List of Python dependencies
+├── README.md               # Project documentation
 │